PeterCookDev/TalksToWatch/PsychologyLeadership.md

-# Talks To Watch - Pyschology and Leadership
+# Talks To Watch - Psychology and Leadership

 ## Leadership, Psychology and Management